cpilipis/Shape_Engine/README.md

 * Add more features to the text leveling system so that the text file can spawn entities, specify which level to go to next,  place spikes, etc.
 * Oh, and entities don't exist yet, so it would be cool to make a little framework.
 * Write a separate program to make the building of levels easier.
 One will just click and drag to make squares and can then save it, or use little dialogs to automate some stuff (creating the ground faster, putting a square at a nice exact coordinate, etc).
-* Network the game so that multiple players can explore a level together
+* Network the game so that multiple players can explore a level together, or at least so that a player can grab a level file from a server, edit it, and reupload it.
 * Write some programs to randomly generate levels in Python